15 Sep 2022

 As accelerated digital transformation continues, we look into the reasons why boards are looking to hire tech leaders to lead on this specific area of their organisation.

 The pandemic catapulted business technology leadership onto the corporate board, and it is there to stay.
-It began with the monumental task of equipping workforces for remote working, followed by cyber security and connectivity challenges associated with employees working outside the traditional IT confines of organisations.
+It began with the monumental task of equipping workforces for remote working, followed by cyber security and connectivity challenges associated with employees working outside the traditional IT confines of organizations.
 With hybrid working, a new set of challenges are now present with employees working in and out of the office, who require specific hardware and software, and therefore diluting the security barrier as a result.

 At the same time, the pandemic acted as a catalyst for accelerated digital transformation.
-Those that could, sped up programmes already in place, or took the opportunity to implement new initiatives.
+Those that could, sped up programs already in place, or took the opportunity to implement new initiatives.
 Even companies who might be considered ‘behind’ and are still grappling with legacy systems, understand the future is digital-first.

 It should come as no surprise that boards are increasingly looking for technology C-Suite leaders and tech-savvy non-executives to make better sense of these new developments.